Can a painless wisdom tooth be extracted?

 - Do not smoke or consume alcohol.

-- Take prescribed painkillers and antibiotics regularly.
+- Take the painkillers and antibiotics prescribed by your dentist regularly.

 What Is the Ideal Age for Wisdom Tooth Extraction?